I tried deploying an AI agent to AgentCore using AgentCore CLI

 --scopes "read,write"

-During deployment, you can choose whether to use values from .env.local, enter them manually, or skip and address them later.
+During deployment, you can choose whether to use the values from .env.local, enter them manually, or skip and handle them later.

 CleanShot 2026-03-22 at 22.51.32@2x

-If you're unsure about commands, using the terminal UI to add resources is probably the best approach.
+If you're unsure about commands, using the terminal UI for adding resources is a good approach.

-Now that I've introduced various command examples, let's try local development and AWS deployment.
+Now that we've covered the command examples, let's move on to local development and AWS deployment.

 Local Development